MichalFiedor/simplecalc/README.md

 # Calculator
 Simple calculator, based on two classes: Calculator and AdvancedCalculator.
 AdvancedCalculator class inherit from Calculator and append new features.
-## Features, which are contained in app:
+## Features, which are contained in a program:
 * public **add** method,
 * public **multiply** method,
 * public **subtract** method,